LHS-Beane/CollegePhysics201/docs/week1/index.md

 # 📘 3.
 Integrals in Kinematics

+Integration reconstructs motion when velocity or acceleration is known.

+---

 === "Constant Acceleration"
     \[
     v(t)=v_0 + at
     \]

     \[
     x(t)=x_0 + v_0 t + \frac{1}{2}at^2
     \]